engineerlondon/engineerlondon.github.io/_posts/2019-12-18-Fibonacci.markdown

 {% endhighlight %}

 - So if we pass in 5:
   - We get a binary call tree result where each child node is either n-1 or n-2 until we reach 0 or 1.
   - We sum these values to get our total result, in this case we get 1, 0, 1, 1, 0, 1, 0, 1 on the leaves, ie 5.
   - We can see when doing this that we get repeated nodes, 3 twice and 2 three times.
-- Storing a cache for these values we can reduce our space requirements (fewer calls on the stack), and improve performance.
+  - Storing a cache for these repeated requests will reduce our space requirements (fewer calls on the stack vs the cache), and reduces runtime.

 n = 15 produces:
 - 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610.